Zer0o0/epixformer/README.md

 ### 4. Make prediction

-We have demonstrated that EIformer possesses cross-cell type predictive capability.
-Consequently, models trained on one or multiple cell types can be applied to predict binding event in unseen cell types.
+We have demonstrated that EpiXFormer possesses cross-cell type predictive capability.
+Consequently, for a TF of intrest, model trained on one or multiple cell types can be applied to predict binding event in unseen cell types.
 The *make_prediction.ipynb* script implements this functionality.

 ---

-Additional methodological details are available in our publication [TBD].
+Additional methodological details are available in our publication [TBD]().